sortlight/IAM_Bash_Script/group-role-auditor/README.md

    Access auditing and IAM governance

-## Devotion to Digital Stewardship
+## Devotion

    “To whom much is given, much will be audited.” – SortSec

 This script is a checkup tool which is a diagnostic for IAM hygiene.
 It’s how I put watchfulness into code.
 Every entry in a group is a trust.
 Let’s audit it.